molab-itp/content-2025-09/weeks/10_multi.md

 - https://developer.apple.com/swift-student-challenge/
   - February 2025 deadline - offered yearly
+  - for young folks

 ## Homework Week10

 - write your final project proposal on your wiki page

-- create a Week10 folder for your project and add link to it here:
+- create a Week10 folder for your project
+- OR a public github repo and add link to it here:
 - [wiki home page week10](https://github.com/molab-itp/content-2025-09/wiki#week-10-homework)

   - update your wiki page with your